helloluxi/Snakebird-Solver/readme.md

 ## About the heuristic parameters

-This part is quite important and tricky, here I just give some tips:
+This part is quite sensitive and tricky, here I just give some tips:

 + `useNonSymDistance`: likely to work better on levels with a high target;
 + `frameTargets`: an int array that every 2 elements define the target position of a frame where you think it should be when winning;